vmarquez/PureBomberMan/README.md

 >it to its simplest form.
 At each step we replace a term with an equivalent one; we say that computation proceeds by substituting equals for equals.
 In other words, RT enables
 >equational reasoning about programs.

-To remain purely functional, it was helpful to focus on three different challenges.
-The first is how we 'change' data (our program state) without modifying variables, etc.
+Now that the benefits of 'pure' functional programming are clear, how do we get there and apply it to our implementation of Bomber Man?
+The game will consist of multiple players using a client (in our case, a browser) sending actions to the server, and receiving push messages whenever the state of the world has changed.
+Coming from an imperative background, I ran into more or less three main 'challenges' trying to design a state heavy concurrent app in a referentially transapernt way.
+First, I had to deal with manipulating data in a functional way.
+Second, there was the issue of concurrency, which ends up being a bit different than the usual locks or non-referentially transparent "actor" model.
+Finally, there was the issue of IO.
+Since this is a game, we need a way to capture effects from the outside world in a pure way.

-The second challenge was dealing with concurrency in a functional way, and finally, performing IO so we can interact with the real world in a pure way.
+##Problem:  Manipulating data in a functional way:

-To start, we need to define our 'entities', the data the entire program will be working with.
+Imperitive or functional, we still neeed some sort of 'entities' to model the data we'll be working with:

 ```scala
 case class PlayerStats(bombsThrown: Int, wounds: Int, playersHit: Int)